 Workbook setup for ticket submits

-This article will provide instructions on how to separate workbooks for ticket submission.
-It will also provide tips and tricks on filling out workbooks to avoid ticket closures.
+It will also provide tips and tricks on filling out workbooks to avoid ticket closures!

-Breaking your campaign work into smaller tickets enables AdOps to complete the work more quickly than if everything is submitted in one large request.
-It also ensures there is no hold up in receiving tags should there be an issue with another part of your campaign.
-For programmatic, the site refers to the DSP, not the deal site.
+Breaking your campaign work into smaller tickets by site and creative type enables AdOps to complete the work faster than if everything is submitted in one large request.
+It also ensures there is no hold up in receiving tags should there be an issue with another part of your campaign,

 Alert

 Remember to download any workbooks fresh from Toolkit each time you need to populate a template.
-They are updated in real time.

 Do not reuse an older template saved on your computer or sharepoint.

-Campaign builds for OneStrata
+Campaign builds, additions and revisions for OneStrata (OSD)

 The AdOps Campaign Managers will build the media schedule in OneStrata for direct and programmatic buys, this is inclusive of any direct or programmatic lines that do not receive ad tags.
-Select the tab below to learn more.

-Media schedule creation
+Media schedule build

 Media schedule additions